 The Carnival of Venice, with its grandeur, originality, historical significance, and colorfulness, causes thousands of tourists to flock to Italy every year.

 The first information about the Carnival of Venice dates back to 1094.
 It is supposed that the carnival was first held in this year because of the use of the word “carnevale” in the document signed by Doge Vitale Faliero.
 Given the differences between ranks at that time, and ensuring the presence of lower-class people at the carnival, they used to wear a mask.
 It also served to anonymity.
 No matter his or her strata, everyone could have fun together.

-However, the first official document on the carnival coincides with 1296 when the Republican Senate declared the Venice Carnival a public holiday before the Great Diet.
+However, the first official document on the carnival coincides with 1296 when the Republican Senate declared the Venice Carnival a public holiday before the Great Famine.
 Since then, the Carnival continued for six weeks over the next few hundred years, generally beginning to be celebrated between December 26 and “Ash Wednesday.”
 In the eighteenth century, the Venetian Carnival had already lived its “golden age.”
 Recognition in the region and the world has caused visitors to flock to Venice.
 In 1797, the carnival lost its grandeur with the historical intervention of Napoleon.
 Only after the two-century “great silence,” as history shows, in 1979, the Carnival of Venice was reorganized with the economic contribution of the Venice Municipality and, of course, to implement the state’s policy of increasing the tourist attraction to the country.

 The cultures that originated in the carnival